MichaelKyrollos/GR28-scrabble/README.md

 ### Changes Since Previous Deliverable - Milestone 3:
   - General refactoring and QC across all classes
   - Fixed functionality of AI players
+  - Added tear downs in all test classes to ensure all tests pass
   - Added global undo/redo functionality
   - Added the ability to save/load a game
   - Added the ability to import custom boards